 Values are a personal expression of the qualities that you value most.
 They are nouns acting as cornerstones and guides for decisions.
 They will help you anchor your vision and the essence of who you are in everything you do and work on.
 The formula is very simple, it’s just a noun.

 Intentions are expressions of your purpose and the relationship with yourself and others.
 They channel your values and principles, aligned with your direction, into something meaningful.
 The formula for intentions is “I (or We) choose to …”.

 Principles are guidelines of how to act and how you will behave, based on your values and intentions.
 They are expressed in verbs, using the formula “I will …”.

-Here’s an example of one of our own VIPs.
+Here’s an example of my own VIP in Business.

-Our value is Curiosity.
-Our intention is “We choose to have dialogues with people”.
+My value is Curiosity.
+My intention is “I choose to have dialogues with people”.

-Our principle is ‘We will ask open questions and have an open mind and heart for new perspectives.”
+My principle is ‘I will ask open questions and have an open mind and heart for new perspectives.”

 Do you see how they align with one another?

 Knowing your VIPs makes your business and life more meaningful, full of integrity, and better aligned with your true self.
 People will know more clearly what you stand for and you’ll attract those clients that resonate with your VIPs.